yasutakatou/goTrust/README.md

 　↑　rule detection, and action send<br>
 Server<br>

-- wip

 4. If the score is zero, the server will send to the client that it does not trust it.
 The client will go into a mode where it will stop all processes except the one it remembered **when the agent started**.<br>
-note) This mode will **continue until the credit score is higher than zero**.
-The score will also decrease as the operation time increases.<br>
+note) This mode will **continue until the credit score is higher than 1**.<br>
 Client<br>
-　↑　gRPC<br>
+　↑　no trust command<br>
 Server<br>

+note) The score will decrease as the os running time increases same too.

 # Usecase
-1. Place the tool on the server you want to monitor, and set it to run when the server starts.
+1. client) Place the tool on the server you want to monitor, and set it to run when the server starts.
-2. **Define the rules** you want to place in the monitoring target on the management server.
+2. server) **Define the rules** you want to place in the monitoring target into the management server.
-3. Run it against the monitoring server, which will send logs matching the rules via gRPC communication.
+3. client) Connect to the management server, which will send process string matching the rules via gRPC communication from client.
-4. Servers that run dangerous commands or run out of time will get a zero score, so please **receive notifications via Slack or other means**.
+4. client) Servers that run dangerous commands or run out of time will get a zero score, so please **receive notifications via Slack or other means**. (trustini.ini -> [noTrusts])
-5. You can't move anything anymore, so **quarantine and forensic**.
-If everything is fine, fix the score and return to normal operation.
+5. client) You can't run anymore all proccess, so **quarantine and forensic**.
+6. server) If everything is fine, fix the score and return to normal operation.

 # installation